ERC-7291: Purpose bound money

 • PBM Wrapper - an ERC-1155 compliant smart contract, which wraps the sovToken by specifying one or more conditions that have to be met (referred to as PBM business logic in subsequent section of this proposal).
 The PBM wrapper can be designed to be modular in nature, with core, plug-ins and hooks components (see section on PBM Architecture for elaboration).
 The PBM wrapper smart contract, together with adopted hooks smart contracts verifies that condition(s) has/have been met before unwrapping the underlying sovToken.

 • PBM Token - the sovToken and its PBM wrapper are collectively referred to as a PBM Token.
-PBM Tokens are represented as a ERC-1155 token.
+PBM Tokens are represented as ERC-1155 tokens.

 • PBM Creator defines the conditions of the PBM Wrapper to create PBM Tokens.

 • Merchant / Redeemer - In the context of this proposal, a Merchant or a Redeemer is broadly defined as the ultimate recipient, or endpoint, for PBM tokens, to which these tokens are intrinsically directed or purpose-bound to.
-The identity of merchant/redeemer will be specify in the PBM Address List (which can be part of the PBM Wrapper smart contract or a standalone PBM Address List smart contract that is registered as a PBM hook).
+The identity of merchant/redeemer will be one of the validations performed by the compliance guard, which may be implemented as part of the PBM Wrapper smart contract or as a standalone compliance guard contract registered as a PBM hook.

 Overview

-• PBM SHALL adhere to the definition of “wrap” or “wrapping” to mean bounding a token in accordance with PBM business logic during its lifecycle stage.
+• PBM SHALL adhere to the definition of "wrap" or "wrapping" to mean binding a token in accordance with PBM business logic throughout its lifecycle.

 • PBM SHALL adhere to the definition of "unwrap" or "unwrapping" to mean the release of a token in accordance with the PBM business logic during its lifecycle stage.

-• A valid PBM Token MUST consists of an underlying sovToken and the PBM Wrapper.
+• A valid PBM Token MUST consist of an underlying sovToken and a PBM Wrapper.

 • The sovToken can be wrapped either upon the creation of the PBM Token or at a later date.